duleorlovic/blog/_posts/2016-02-10-javascript-theory.markdown

 `prototype` property is on functions only.
 Prototype is an object.
 Function by default have Object.prototype prototype object.
 We can add properties to prototype object even after we create object.
-Function is constructor function whan we use it to create new objects and they are UpperCased.
+Function is constructor function when we use it to create new objects and they are UpperCased.
 Object, Array, Date are function constructors.
 The default prototype for the Object constructor has a null prototype.